PeterDrake/drakepedia/data_structures/references.md

 1. 5, 2, 3, 4.
 Since `a` and `b` refer to the same array, alterations to the array on the other end of the reference are visible from either variable.
 1. 1, 2, 3, 4.
 Making the local variable `a` point to a new array does not affect the external variable `b`.
 1. Some sources will use these two words interchangeably.
 Indeed, a pointer (which is the address of a location in memory) is one way for a compiler to implement a reference.
 Other sources will insist that it's only a pointer if you have access to the address and can perform arithmetic on it to, for example, find the next consecutive location in memory.
 This is what people mean when they say, "C has pointers but Java does not."
 The designers of Java felt that the few additional shortcuts you can take with "true" pointers aren't worth the subtle and frustrating bugs that can result from messing with addresses directly.
+1. `a == b` only checks if the two references are to the same array and `a.equals(b)` is not defined for arrays.
+One solution is to iterate through the elements using a (possibly nested) [loop](../control_structures/loops.md).
+Another is to use `java.util.Arrays.equals(a, b)` (for one-dimensional arrays) or `java.util.Arrays.deepEquals(a, b)` (for multidimensional arrays).
+1. `null` has its own type, which has no name.
+It can be cast to any other object type.
+While many programming languages have such a special value, some computer scientists consider it [a bad idea](https://www.lucidchart.com/techblog/2015/08/31/the-worst-mistake-of-computer-science/).